268.095 Minnesota law applies to unemployment claims and appeals.

 - People who believe both laws apply.

-For workers who know that they quit, subdivisions (1), (2) and (3) generally apply.
+For workers who know that they quit, subdivisions (1), (2) and (3) may apply.

-For workers who know they were fired or discharged in Minnesota, subdivisions (4), (5), (6) and (6a) apply.
+For workers who know they were fired or discharged, subdivisions (4), (5), (6) and (6a) of Minnesota statute 268.095 may apply.

 Yes, there are many ways for an employee to quit their job and acquire unemployment benefits in Minnesota.
-If you can, consider researching the facts for your case by utilizing research tools at WestLaw.com.

 The term employment misconduct in Minnesota is going to be fact specific.
 In other words, I believe nearly every case is different because it will involve: